The uWSGI Emperor – multi-app deployment¶

 Vassals can voluntarily ask the Emperor to monitor their status.
 Workers of heartbeat-enabled vassals will send “heartbeat” messages to the Emperor.
 If the Emperor does not receive heartbeats from an instance for more than N (default 30, OptionEmperorRequiredHeartbeat) seconds, that instance will be considered hung and thus reloaded.
 To enable sending of heartbeat packet in a vassal, add the OptionHeartbeat option.

 If all of your workers are stuck handling perfectly legal requests such as slow, large file uploads, the Emperor will trigger a reload as if the workers are hung.
-The reload triggered is a graceful one, so you can be able to tune your config/timeout/mercy for sane behaviour.
+The reload triggered is a graceful one, so you will be able to tune your config/timeout/mercy for sane behaviour.

 Using Linux namespaces for vassals¶